wa-phil/cschat/README.md

 - Configuration is loaded from or saved to `config.json` (auto-generated).
 - **Retrieval-Augmented Generation (RAG):** Ingest, search, and use external documents or knowledge in chat context.
 RAG data can be added, listed, and cleared via commands.
 - **Interactive menu system:** Press `Escape` to open a keyboard-navigable menu for commands, model/provider selection, and more.
 Supports filtering and quick selection.
+- **Tool system:** Register and invoke custom tools via the `tools` command or through model-suggested tool use.
+Tools can be used to extend the assistant with new capabilities (e.g., calculations, lookups, etc.).

+## Tool System

+The tool system allows you to register and invoke custom tools from within the chat client.
+Tools are modular functions that can be called directly by the user or automatically by the model when appropriate.

+- **Listing tools:** Use the `tools` command in the menu to see available tools and their descriptions.
+- **Invoking tools:** Select a tool from the menu to use a tool.
+You will be prompted for any required input.
+- **Model tool use:** The model may suggest and invoke tools automatically if it determines a tool is relevant to your query.
+The result will be used to inform the model's response.
+- **Implementing tools:** To add a new tool, implement the `ITool` interface and mark it with the IsConfigurable attribute.
+Each tool provides a name, description, usage string, and an async invocation method.

 ## How it works
 - On startup, loads or creates a configuration file (`config.json`) for provider, host, model, and system prompt.
 - Initializes providers, command system, and in-memory chat history.
 - **Menu system:** Press `Escape` at any prompt to open an interactive menu.
 Navigate with arrow keys, filter options by typing, and select with Enter.
 Menu allows access to commands, model/provider selection, and RAG actions.
 - **RAG workflow:** Use commands or menu to add documents to the RAG store, search or clear RAG data, and have the model use retrieved context in responses.
+- **Tool workflow:** When a user query matches a tool's purpose, the model may suggest invoking a tool.
+The tool is run, and its result is used to answer the user's question.
+Tools can also be invoked directly via the menu's `tools` command.
 - For normal input, sends the chat history (and optionally RAG context) and user message to the selected provider and displays the response.
 - Multi-line input is supported by pressing Shift+Enter for a soft new line.
 - Chat history is kept in memory and can be cleared with the `clear` command in the menu.